Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-site.md

 <Alert status="success">
    <AlertIcon />
    **Congratulations!** You have successfully set up your dev environment with XM Cloud and created your first site!
-To learn more about XM Cloud and continue on to next steps, check out our next tutorial in this series!
+To learn more about XM Cloud and continue on to next steps, check out our next tutorial in this series.
 </Alert>

 ### Related XM Cloud Documentation